valleyofdoom/PC-Tuning/README.md

 <details>
 <summary>Windows 7</summary>

 If you are configuring Windows 7, I recommend using the ``en_windows_7_professional_with_sp1_x64_dvd_u_676939.iso`` ISO ([Adguard hashes](https://files.rg-adguard.net/file/11ad6502-c2aa-261c-8c3f-c81477b21dd2?lang=en-us)).
 Aditionally, you won't be able to boot into the ISO on modern hardware without integrating necessary drivers and updates which can be accomplished using tools such as [NTLite](https://www.ntlite.com) ([instructions](https://winraid.level1techs.com/t/guide-integration-of-drivers-into-a-win7-11-image/30793)).
 Typically, only [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) and [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) drivers are required to be integrated into the ISO to physically be able to boot into it.
-Ensure to integrate the drivers in Windows Setup as well otherwise you may have storage detection and unusable USB input, unless you plan on installing the ISO with DISM as described in the [10.7.
-Booting Into the ISO](#107-booting-into-the-iso) section because it completely bypasses traditional Windows Setup and the ``boot.wim``.
+Ensure to integrate the drivers in Windows Setup as well otherwise you may have storage detection and unusable USB input, unless you plan on installing the ISO with DISM as described in section [10.7.
+Booting Into the ISO](#107-booting-into-the-iso) because it completely bypasses traditional Windows Setup and the ``boot.wim``.
 To find drivers that are compatible with your device, search for ones that support your device's HWID ([example](/assets/images/device-hwid-example.png)).
 If you are unable to find a USB driver for your HWID, try to integrate the [generic USB driver](https://forums.mydigitallife.net/threads/usb-3-xhci-driver-stack-for-windows-7.81934) and the ``KB2864202`` update.
 Below is a table of updates that I recommend integrating into the ISO.

 |Knowledge Base (KB) ID|Notes|
 |---|---|